We're Heading To Los Angeles!

 What are the stages of your creative process, taking the initial idea to a finished piece?

-It varies from project to project, but I always like to build a moodboard with colour palettes based on the initial brief and from there, roughly sketch out my first thoughts and ideas on paper.
+It varies from project to project, but I always like to build a moodboard with color palettes based on the initial brief and from there, roughly sketch out my first thoughts and ideas on paper.
 Once I have a good collection of basic drawings I then refine those sketches a little more digitally, adding structure to placement and dimensions.
-Finally, I will illustrate each element separately and play around with colour before adding them to the final artwork.
+Finally, I will illustrate each element separately and play around with color before adding them to the final artwork.

 Movement, dance, disco and everyday moments play a prominent role in your illustrations.
 How did the pandemic affect your relationship to your work?